Inside: Beginner Quilting Supplies | Everything You Need to Start Quilting

 Of course, if you’re just getting started, look for the best quality fabrics your budget will allow.
 Watch for sales and don’t forget to check thrift stores!

 Many of you may have some basic sewing supplies such as scissors, pins, thread, seam ripper, etc. These are all essential, but there are a few more that will make your quilting experience more enjoyable.

 - Fabric Scissors – With any type of sewing you need a pair of scissors.
 With quilting you need scissors mainly for small clipping and snipping.

 - Flowerhead Pins – Make sure your pins are at least 1.5 – 2″ long because you are likely pinning through three layers.

 - Water Soluble Fabric Marker I prefer this fabric pen because any marks will disappear when spritzed with water.

-- Seam Ripper* – I like this one because it has a rubber tip on the end which helps brush away small threads.
+- Seam Ripper – I like this one because it has an ergonomic design.

 - 1/4″ Sewing Foot – Be sure to match the presser foot to your particular sewing machine.
 Many new machines include this foot!